1mache/DonkeyKongCPP/readme.txt

 Features:
 - The load mode of the Game gets all the recording files and tries to play them in lexicograpghical orded, if for some reason there is no
   .screen file for one of the recordings, the game will display an error.
+- Now that there is an iteration counter, we updated the score logic to reward the player for finishing the level quicker.
+  If it took the player more than 1000 iterations to finish the level he is not rewarded.

 Bonuses:
 -   Climbing ghosts following behavior.